GSA-TTS/identity-site/content/_help/manage-your-account/change-your-email-address._en.md

   - /en/help/manage-your-account/change-your-email-address/
 ---

-Follow these steps to change the email address associated with your account.
+Follow the steps below to add and delete email addresses associated with your account.

-## Part 1: Add email address
+## How to add an email address

 {: .number-list}